In Rainbows: Dispute with EMI

 Hands believed that Radiohead would only have canceled their self-release plan with a "really big" offer, and an EMI spokesperson said that Radiohead had demanded "an extraordinary amount of money".
 Yorke and Radiohead's management released statements denying this, and said that they had instead wanted control over their back catalogue, which Hands had refused.
-Edge said "we sold 25 million records and we have the moral rights over those six albums".
+Radiohead's co-manager, Bryce Edge, said Radiohead had the moral rights to the albums.
 According to Hands, Radiohead wanted a large payment in addition to ownership of their back catalogue, which EMI "valued even more".
 He estimated that they had wanted "millions and millions".
 Responding to Hands's statement, Yorke told an interviewer: "It fucking pissed me off.
 We could have taken them to court.
 The idea that we were after so much money was stretching the truth to breaking point.
 That was his PR company briefing against us and I'll tell you what, it fucking ruined my Christmas."

 Days after Radiohead signed to XL, EMI announced a box set of Radiohead albums recorded before In Rainbows, released in the same week as the In Rainbows special edition.
-Radiohead were reportedly "incensed" at the release; commentators including the Guardian saw it as retaliation for the band choosing not to sign with EMI.
-Hands defended the reissues as necessary to boost EMI's revenues and said that "we don't have a huge amount of reasons to be nice [to Radiohead]".
+Radiohead were reportedly angered by the release, and commentators including the Guardian saw it as retaliation for them choosing not to sign with EMI.
+Hands defended the reissues as necessary to boost EMI's revenues and said "we don't have a huge amount of reasons to be nice [to Radiohead]".
 The box set was promoted on Google Ads with an advert falsely claiming that In Rainbows was included.
 EMI removed it, citing a "data source glitch".
 A spokesperson for Radiohead said they accepted this was a genuine mistake.